Yancey-Blog/beg-monorepo/CONTRIBUTING.md

 - Make sure tests pass!

 - Commit messages must follow the [Angular Team's Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) so that changelogs can be automatically generated.
-Commit messages are automatically validated before commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks).
+Commit messages are automatically validated before commit.

-- No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks).
+- No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit.